Lyndsey Davies MSW, RSW

 Jessica Udit MSW, RSW

 Jessica Udit is a registered social worker with a Masters of Social Work from the University of Windsor.
 Jessica has been practicing clinical social work since 2011, and has practiced as an individual and family therapist during that time.
 Jessica has received extensive training in Dyadic Developmental Psychotherapy, an attachment based family therapy model that repairs the impacts of childhood developmental trauma.
 Jessica also has extensive training in family systems theory, and has been trained in cognitive behavioural therapy, trauma focused CBT, and dialectical behaviour therapy.
-Jessica has implemented and facilitated a dialectical behaviour therapy skills group for adolescents, which she has run since 2018.
+Jessica has implemented and facilitated a DBT skills group for adolescents, which she has run since 2018.

 Jessica uses an eclectic approach to therapy, and draws primarily from attachment theory and systems theory when working with families, and dialectical behaviour therapy when working individually with adolescents.
 Jessica also uses an anti oppressive lens in her work, and is mindful of how different identities can impact mental health and treatment.
 Jessica is experienced working with adolescents, particularly emotionally sensitive and dysregulated adolescents who struggle with impulsive mood dependent behaviours, such as self harm, drug use, school avoidance, disordered eating, dysfunctional relationship patterns, and suicidal behaviours.
 Jessica is a member in good standing of the College of Social Workers and Social Service Workers.